 GHG emissions inventory management is led by the Environmental & Community Affairs team, with close support from Facilities Management, Analytics, Finance, Supply Chain and other teams, who have relevant experience in GHG emissions calculations, reporting and assurance.
-Subject matter experts are responsible for individual areas of activity and overall governance falls to the GHG Focal Group, with coordination managed by a single person reporting to the Head of Environmental & Community Affairs.
+Subject matter experts are responsible for individual areas of activity and coordination is managed by a single person reporting to the Head of Environmental & Community Affairs.